-The International Paint Cargo Oil Tank Application Guidelines have been produced and revised in line with the global marine product range and IMO PSPC MSC.288(87) for Cargo Oil Tanks of Crude Oil Tankers and Crude Oil Tanker/Product Carrier hybrid vessels.
-The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion and resistance to cargoes in order to ensure that tanks are suitable for the carriage of products in accordance with the Cargo Resistance Guide.
+The International Paint Ballast Tank Coating Application Guidelines are produced and revised in accordance with the Worldwide Marine product range and IMO PSPC MSC.215(82) for Water Ballast Tanks and Doubleskin spaces.
+The purpose of the guidelines is to ensure that a coating system, when correctly applied, provides the necessary protection against corrosion.

-Successful in-service performance of a tank coating system depends upon both the correct choice of coating and the adoption of the correct procedures for surface preparation and paint application.
+Successful in-service performance of a ballast tank coating system depends upon both the correct choice of coating and the adoption of the correct procedures for surface preparation and paint application.

-This document provides guidance to the specialised field of cargo tank coating application.
-It is the result of experience gained by International Paint during the application of sophisticated cargo tank coatings to more than 7600 vessels since 1960, and the requirements for compliance with IMO PSPC MSC.288(87) for Cargo Oil Tanks of Crude Oil Tankers.
+This document provides guidance to the specialised field of ballast tank coating application.
+It is the result of experience gained by International Paint during the application of sophisticated ballast tank coatings to over 10,100 vessels since 1960, and the requirements for compliance with IMO PSPC MSC.215(82) for Water Ballast Tanks and Double Side-Skin Spaces of Bulk Carriers.

 The responsibilities for achieving the specific standards outlined and for carrying out surface preparation and paint application rest with the Contracting Company and Shipyard.
-The responsibility for ensuring that cargoes are suitable for carriage in the tanks rests with the owner.
-International Paint may be consulted.
 Under no circumstances do these responsibilities rest with International Paint.
 We will generally provide for the presence of a Technical Service Representative at key stages during the performance of the contract.
-The role of the International Paint Technical Service Representative is advisory only unless otherwise specified in the terms and conditions of the contract.
+The role of the International Paint Technical Service Representative is advisory only, unless otherwise specified in the terms and conditions of the contract.